 To see hundreds more destination-by-destination comments that explain the ratings, go to one of the survey links above.
-The new letter grades reflect their consensus:

 Note—These letter grades interpret some 80% of the numerical survey scores reported by National Geographic (weighted to favor the more recent scores).
 The Destination Stewardship Center has applied these grades independently, and we take sole responsibility for them.
 For the original numerical scores, consult the appropriate links to National Geographic.

-These grades now need updating.
+You Can Help These grades now need updating.
 Stewardship in many destinations remained steady over the course of the surveys and probably still does, but other destinations have experienced significant change since 2010.
 If you are seriously interested in the welfare of any destination on the list, please contact us.
 We’ll provide a survey form.
 Once we have enough responses, we’ll report the updated grade.
 You can also offer a comment at any time.

 NEW QUESTION: Should the Stewardship Surveys resume in some form?